-It is certain that many young people are unaware of the opportunities and advantages of a career in welding.
-Jobs in welding are not only skill-based, but they are technologically advanced, where certified welding technicians are highly sought after and urgently needed in the industry.
+Many young people are undoubtedly unaware of the opportunities and advantages of a career in welding.
+Jobs in welding are skill-based, but they are technologically advanced, where certified welding technicians are highly sought after and urgently needed in the industry.
 Welding education can be obtained from the best welding schools through enrolling in welding certification courses which typically last 6 months.